ShazanZaidii/Moody/README.md

 ## 🤝 Contributing

 This is a deeply personal project, but if you vibe with the idea and want to help build a better emotional space online — feel free to fork and open a PR.
-Or reach out.
+Or reach out to rit609009@gmail.com.
 I’d love to connect. 💬

 ---